100 The World of Biology (4)

 355 Marine Ecology (4)

 A study of organismal adaptation and community organization in marine and estuarine habitats.
 A variety of marine habitats are examined, with the laboratory focusing primarily on local species and habitat types.
 Prerequisite: two semesters of general biology or BIO 130 and sophomore status or higher or consent.
-Offered each fall.
+Offered every fall.

 371 Histology (4)

 A detailed study of the cells, tissues, and organs that comprise the mammalian body.
 Intended for students seeking careers in biology, medicine, or veterinary sciences.
 Prerequisite: a grade of C or higher in BIO 132 and sophomore status or higher.
-Lecture three hours, laboratory three hours each week.
-Offered on demand.

 372 Comparative Anatomy (4)